HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 There is no `name` property there.
 That must be the reason why we get `undefined` when we try to access `wallet.name`.
 Let's examine this by instructing the debugger to step over (i.e. execute) the `console.log` function call.
 Figure 4 below shows the debug buttons located near the upper right corner of the Developer Tools.

 ![Debug buttons](../../assets/dev-tools-debug-buttons.png)

-Figure 4.
+<br>Figure 4.
 Developer Tools debug buttons

 Hover the mouse over each of these buttons in the browser and take note of the tooltips that appear.